 The battery level is indicated as the power button cycles through these colors.

-You may be asking, “Can you charge it while simultaneously using it”?
+You may ask, “Can you charge it while simultaneously using it”?

-Well, yes, but we DO NOT RECOMMEND using it while charging because not only will it take much, much, MUCH longer, it will also get very HOT.
+Technically, yes, but I DON’T RECOMMEND using it while it’s charging.
+Not only will it take much, much, longer, it’ll also get very HOT.

-So, if you don’t want such an uncomfortable feeling while playing your music, leave it alone while it’s charging and let it cool down for a while before using.
+So, if you don’t want such an uncomfortable feeling while playing your music, leave it alone while it’s charging and let it cool down for a while before using it.

 The volume level is indicated through the illumination of the volume globes.